 Appropriately Uses Anti-Anxiety Medication

-This figure indicates the percentage of long-term stay residents which were administered antianxiety drugs.
-These medications are typically given to patients experiencing depression or anxiety.
+This measures the percent of long-term care residents who were administered antianxiety drugs.
+These drugs are typically used to treat patients experiencing anxiety or depression.

 Managing Depression Among Residents

 This datapoint measures the percent of long-term stay patients who are exhibiting symptoms of depression.
 Some experts would argue that this is a reliable measure of quality of care.

 This tells you the percentage of residents that received the pneumonia and flu vaccines.
 High vaccination rates should be standard at this point.

 In Heritage Living Center, 12.13% Percentage of Patients